LucyHeath/ChamPeakx/README.md

 #### Adding and editing comments

-Rather than navigating away from this page to add (`AddCommentDrawer.js` component ) and  edit comments (`EditCommentDrawer.js` component ), I chose to implement a Chakra UI draws for each, which open when the "Add Review" or "Edit review" buttons are clicked.
+Rather than navigating away from this page to add (`AddCommentDrawer.js` component ) and  edit comments (`EditCommentDrawer.js` component ), I chose to implement a Chakra UI draws, which open when the "Add Review" or "Edit Review" buttons are clicked.
 This fitted neatly with the clean and simple design of the project.
-When a user is not logged in "Add Review" drawer displays a call to action, which prompts registration or login to access further functionality of the site.
+When a user is not logged in the "Add Review" drawer displays a call to action, which prompts registration or login to access further functionality of the site.
 I felt this was better than hiding button function from non-authenticated users and encourages user registration.

 ![Screenshot 2023-01-05 at 13 13 40](https://user-images.githubusercontent.com/114397080/210788252-0136cb82-0b9f-4ea9-97b1-b7b3dd682489.png)

-When authenticated, the user may add their comment usig the form in the drawer.
+When authenticated, the user may add their comment using the form in the drawer.
+The image upload uses [Cloudinary](https://cloudinary.com/).

 ![Screenshot 2023-01-05 at 13 24 07](https://user-images.githubusercontent.com/114397080/210790123-30732540-6bcb-4809-9077-af98004ace4e.png)